 Discontent in Malay heartland may spell trouble for PM Najib

 The Malaysian plantation district of Sungkai has become an initial - and unlikely - battleground for an election that embattled Prime Minister Najib Razak is expected to call this year.
-FILE PHOTO - Malaysia's Prime Minister Najib Razak arrives for a news conference at a mosque outside Kuala Lumpur, Malaysia, July 5, 2015.
+Sungkai is home to ethnic Malays who work for the national palm plantation operator, Federal Land Development Authority .

 Discussions